simoji-dev/simojio/README.md

 ## Deployment

-One can build an executable file by using pyinstaller in the top level folder:
+One can build an executable file by using pyinstaller and the respective specification file `simoji_builder.spec` (update path to top level folder: 'pathex') in the top level folder:

 `pyinstaller simoji_builder.spec`